Finistere/antidote/README.rst

     - Dependencies can be frozen, which blocks any new declarations.
     - No double injection.
     - Everything is as explicit as possible, :code:`@inject` does not inject anything implicitly.
-    - type checks when a type is explicitly defined with :code:`world.get`, :code:`world.lazy` and constants.
+    - Type checks when a type is explicitly defined with :code:`world.get`, :code:`world.lazy` and constants.
-    - thread-safe, cycle detection.
+    - Thread-safe, cycle detection.
+    - Immutable whenever possible.
+Overrides are not possible outside of tests.
 - Testability
     - :code:`@inject` lets you override any injections by passing explicitly the arguments.
-    - fully isolate each test with :code:`world.test.clone`.
+    - Fully isolate each test with :code:`world.test.clone`.
 They will work on the separate objects.
     - Override any dependency locally in a test.
     - When encountering issues you can retrieve the full dependency tree, nicely formatted, with :code:`world.debug`.
 - Performance\*
-    - fastest :code:`@inject` with heavily tuned Cython.
+    - Fastest :code:`@inject` with heavily tuned Cython.
     - As much as possible is done at import time.
-    - testing utilities are tuned to ensure that even with full isolation it stays fast.
+    - Testing utilities are tuned to ensure that even with full isolation it stays fast.
-    - benchmarks:
+    - Benchmarks:
       `comparison <https://github.com/Finistere/antidote/blob/master/comparison.ipynb>`_,
       `injection <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_,
       `test utilities <https://github.com/Finistere/antidote/blob/master/benchmark_test_utils.ipynb>`_